andybuki/emobilesim/README.md

 ### 1.4 PostgreSQL database
 PostgreSQL database contains data about routes.
 It is possible to use local database.
-In default mode the aplication uses PostgreSQL database on DFKI server.
+In default mode the aplication uses PostgreSQL database on server.
 To work with PostgreSQL install pgAdmin3 - (http://www.pgadmin.org/)
 Emobilesim can use different tables, for different regions.
 It is possible to add other regions using OpenStreetMaps.